 Jail and Inmate Search in New Mexico

-New Mexico currently has 8,900 people in jail and 7,055 in prison.
-The average stay for someone in a New Mexico jail is 80 days.
-89% of those incarcerated in New Mexico are awaiting trial.
+NM currently has 8,900 people in jail and 7,055 in prison.
+The average stay for someone in an NM jail is 80 days.
+89% of those incarcerated in the state are awaiting trial.
 33% are charged with a misdemeanor, and 25% have committed a non-violent felony.
 A shocking 42% have been arrested for a violent felony conviction.
 1.8% has mental illness and has to undergo an evaluation before they stand trial.
 Mental health services generally add an additional 36 days to their stay.
 20% of the violations are due to alcohol abuse and 16.2% property violations.

 Table of Contents